Grand Theft Auto 6 - everything we know so far

 When will GTA 6 release?
 Is there a release date for GTA 6?

-Iconic game Grand Theft Auto V was released in 2013 Rockstar Games

-We don’t know the release date yet, of course, but we do know that people have been speculating about a release by March 2025.
+Fans were speculating about a release by 2025 – and they were correct, with the trailer signing off with the text "coming 2025".

-Why?
-Well, Rockstar is hinting that major things are planned for the fiscal year of 2025.
+Ahead of the drop, Rockstar was also hinting that major things are planned for the year.

 Strauss Zelnick is the CEO and chairman of Rockstar owners Take-Two.
 He previously said in a statement: “We remain confident that we are positioning our business for a significant inflection point in fiscal 2025, which we believe will include new record levels of operating performance.